Yuhala/sgx-dnet/README.md

 - To test the model after training, add a routine in `App.cpp` which takes the test data as input.
 - Add a test routine in the enclave/trusted section which performs inference on a trained `network` object.
 - Perform an ecall into the enclave runtime with the test data, and run your test routine within the enclave.

+## Debug hints
+- The `sgx-gdb` debug tool is recommended for debugging your enclave application.
+- In case you have "strange" `seg faults`, your neural network may be too large to fit in the enclave heap.
+- Try increasing the enclave size i.e the `HeapMaxSize` parameter in the enclave config file.
+It is `2GB` (0x80000000) by default.

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)